aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `principalId`

-Id of the user or app to assign application roles
+Id of the user or app to assign application roles.

 - Required: No
 - Type: string